TYPE DESIGN INFORMATION PAGE last updated on Wed Dec 11 15:50:54 EST 2013

 Dana De Cicco

-35USD utility for Windows that makes all characters of a truetype font into individual "bmp" files.
+35USD utility for Windows (from ca. 2001) that makes all characters of a truetype font into individual "bmp" files.
 Free partially functional demo (numbers 0-9 only).
 By Webcatering in Stillwater, OK.
 [Google] [More] ⦿

 Fontry West is located in Tulsa, OK.
 At MyFonts, these Fontry West fonts can be bought: Iron, Toxcons (2008, skulls), WILD1 Firstvision, WILD1 Larra, WILD1 Nobody, WILD1 Ruts, WILD1 Toxia, WILD2 Ghixm, WILD2 Keetoowah (2008).
 Its type designer is James L. Stirling, who cofounded the Watts, Oklahoma-based design and lettering studio The Fontry in 1992 with Michael Gene Adkins.
 Born in 1964 in Oklahoma, Stirling codesigned WILD1 Firstvision (1997, techno) and Ironrider and Ironhorse (2008, blackletter faces based on wood types) with Adkins.
 In 2000, he co-designed the fonts Modern Poster and Modern Roman, based on the lettering of Alf R. Becker, a sign painter from 1932 to 1957.
 These fonts were published by Agfa-Monotype.
 Later fonts there include Steel Narrow, Steel Moderne, Chicago Modern.
 At The Fontry in the early 1990s, he made Klash (comic books style), Peppermint and Peppermint Openface (Southwest influences), Marbles&Strings, and Keetowah.
 He also made some Greek fonts at The Fontry.